alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 ### Auto generation of our CRD client

 We will need the `zio-k8s-crd` SBT plugin to auto generate the client needed to work with our CRD.
 Once added, we can update our `build.sbt` file with the following, which points to the new CRD.
+With this in place, a compile step will generate the code for us.

 ```scala
 externalCustomResourceDefinitions := Seq(